“I want to sing like the birds sing,

 In Sanskrit, a mantra is a “sacred utterance”.
 Mantras are considered capable of creating transformation.
 The word mantra is said to come from a root meaning “that which protects the mind”.
 Mantras are used as the object of focus during meditation.
 Each mantra has a special meaning.

+Here are some mantras in song form that have guided me.
 Please enjoy Deva Premal as she chants these three ancient mantras.
 Deva is known for her meditative and spiritual songs.
 When I wrote to Deva asking for permission to use these songs, she wrote back and was so happy to hear how her songs have been a source of peace in my life.

 To know more about Deva Premal visit www.devapremalmiten.com